NESCent/TraitDB/README.md

 TraitDB accepts data uploads in CSV format, with a specific focus on data validation and organization.
 In order to upload data into a project, you must write at least one import configuration file in YAML format.
 This configuration file will contain the project-specific data for your spreadsheets, as well as allowable values and rules for data relationships and which columns to import, ignore, or convert.

+For detailed information on writing import configs, see the documentation on the [wiki](wiki).

 Examples for the configuration files are in the [lib/traitdb_import](lib/traitdb_import) directory.

 Generally, the CSV files are required to have the following general characteristics